MrJohz/blog/content/posts/drafts/disposables/index.md

 }
 ```

 This will add a `Symbol.asyncDispose` method to the client, meaning you can use it in `await using` declarations and with `AsyncDisposableStack#use()`.
-In addition, if you ever update to a version of MongoDB that does implement the `AsyncDisposable` interface, you'll get an error reminding you to delete the code.
+In addition, if you ever update to a version of MongoDB that does implement the `AsyncDisposable` protocol, you'll get an error reminding you to delete the code.

 ### Awaiting Signals